AdobeDocs/campaign-classic.fr-FR/help/delivery/using/creating-notifications.md

    >[!NOTE]
    >
    >Les variables d’application doivent être définies dans le code de l’application mobile et saisies lors de la création du service.
-For more on this, refer to: [General information](../../delivery/using/setting-up-mobile-app-channel.md#general-information).
+For more on this, refer to: [Configuring a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).

 1. Once the notification is configured, click the **[!UICONTROL Preview]** tab to preview the notification.